mark-cassidy/OBS_Control/README.md

 # OBS_Control
-Little floating window that allows you to pass keyboard shortcuts to OBS
+Little floating window that allows you to pass keyboard shortcuts to OBS (Tested on Windows 10)

 You will need:
 1. OBS